wlfgp/xboxdrv-mouse/README.md

 # xboxdrv-mouse

-This will a repository for for a few settings for the xboxdrv driver, as it is used on Fedora Linux 24.
+This will be a repository for for a few settings for the xboxdrv driver, as it is used on Fedora Linux 24.
 The driver's home is here:

 https://github.com/xboxdrv/xboxdrv